view-launcher/view-launcher/README.md

 * [Vue.js](https://github.com/view-launcher/vue-view-launcher) (Rollup/Vite/Webpack)
 * [Laravel Blade](https://github.com/view-launcher/blade-view-launcher)

-You can ignore this if you are using one of the above packages, you are going to have the same option in there.
+You can ignore this if you are using one of the above packages, you are going to have the same options in there.

 ```js
 import { viewLauncher } from 'view-launcher'